|

 plants, and animals.

-There are several main types of pollution and well-known effects of
+There are several main types

-pollution which are commonly discussed.
-These include smog, acid rain, the
+discussed.
+These include smog, acid rain, the greenhouse effect, and "holes" in

-greenhouse effect, and "holes" in the ozone layer.
-Each of these
+the ozone layer.
+Each of these problems has serious implications for our health

-problems has serious implications for our health and well-being as well as for
+and well-being as well as for the whole environment.

 One type of air pollution is the